ブログ

 All bicyclists should wear helmets and you need to make sure you have a bicycle light to turn on at night.

-Riding two on a bicycle or riding side by side is prohibited.
+Two people riding on one bicycle or riding side by side is prohibited.
 It is also important to never drink alcohol and then ride a bicycle.

 One more thing is to make sure you don't ride a bicycle while holding an umbrella, using a cell phone or even listening to headphones as doing any of these things while riding is dangerous.